saymrwulf/pulp-runtime/notes.md

-2016-02-16T21:48:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2016-02-16T08:26:00 - Implementing approach from a new paper read last night (pulp-runtime) 2016-02-16T06:22:00 - Late-night bugfix on financial RL environment (pulp-runtime)
+2016-02-16T21:48:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2016-02-16T08:26:00 - Implementing approach from a new paper read last night (pulp-runtime) 2016-02-16T06:22:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2016-02-19T17:58:00 - Minor doc updates: linking to article on quantization (pulp-runtime)